The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Conditions of entry:

-The information above was last checked on 20/10/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train to Munich from Lucerne as this information can change.
+The information above was last checked on 18/05/2022.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Munich from Lucerne before travelling.

-The restriction level for your return train to Lucerne, Switzerland from Munich is: Partially open.
+The current restriction level for your return trip by train from Munich to Lucerne is: Fully open

 The government of Switzerland has imposed these measures to reduce the spread of COVID-19: